 With a whole programme of different events, we created films with distinct characters and flavours, to target a range of different audiences.
 Book a consultation with Chocolate Films today to see how we can help you to streamline your targeting efforts.

 3. Make the most of getting everyone together

-If you’ve gathered everyone together and, for one of the only times of the year, have all of your key players (or VIP guests) in the same place, take the opportunity to create some content which isn’t simply about the event itself.
+If you’ve gathered everyone together and, for one of the only times of the year, have all of your key players (or VIP guests) in the same place, take the opportunity to create some content that isn’t simply about the event itself.

 At the Institute of Directors Annual Convention in 2014, we created this film featuring business leaders whose tech companies have disrupted their industries, such as Uber, Wikipedia, Buzzfeed and Bitcoin.

 The interviews were shot in separate rooms at the venue during the run of the event, and edited alongside footage from the leaders’ onstage speeches.

 4. Don’t be afraid to change it up